kcdragon/mongration/README.md

 Mongration is a tool for migrating data.
 It is designed to have the same interface as [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord)'s migrations but be used with [Mongoid](https://github.com/mongoid/mongoid) instead of an SQL database.

+Mongration supports the following rake tasks:
+* `db:migrate` - migrates all pending migrations
+* `db:rollback` - rolls back the most recent migration
+* `db:version` - outputs the numeric identifier for the most migration
-Currently, there are only two supported Rake tasks, `db:migrate` and `db:migrate:rollback`.
-There is a third rake task, `db:migrate:create` which takes the place of the `rails generate migration` generator.
+* `db:migrate:create` - takes the place of the `rails generate migration` generator
+* `db:migrate:status` - outputs a table of all files and their migration status

 ## Support